ResoniteModdingGroup/CommunityBugFixCollection/README.md

 	* Using the Component Clone Tool to duplicate them onto a slot
 * (Legacy) Most ProtoFlux nodes in Strings > Constants having invisible names (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/177)
 * UserInspectors not listing existing users in the session for non-host users (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/1964)
+* ProtoFlux value casts from byte to other values converting incorrectly (mono / graphical client only) (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/2257)
+	* Fixed by the Splittening™
 * Direct cursor size becoming very large when snapped to an object much closer than the true cursor (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/3654)